Arctic Light & Life

 One of the clear, early stories developing in the growth of this project involves dog mushing.
 This is one of the most ubiquitous ways of life in the far north, from Russia to Canada.
 It is the Official State Sport of Alaska and the focus of the entire country of Norway during the 1200 km Finnmarksløpet race.
 As noted below, several of my trips so far have been to explore dog mushing, and my goal is to conduct interviews, spend time with people in the field, and gain a better understanding of dog mushing through all its elements - subsistence, recreational, and competitive.

-So follow Carl’s efforts on this project as he explores Canada, Greenland, Iceland, Norway, Finland, Sweden and Russia.
+So follow Carl’s efforts on this project as he explores Canada, Greenland, Iceland, Norway, Finland, Sweden and Russia (well, hopefully someday).
 Images will appear in the Arctic gallery on the website, and stories in the Arctic category on the blog.
 Where is this project going?
-The goal will be at least to produce a book or series of books over the 10+ years it will take to work on this project, and we expect Carl will find a few things along the way that will be unexpected that may shape the project as it moves along.
+The goal will be at least to produce a book or series of books over the 15+ years it will take to work on this project, and we expect Carl will find a few things along the way that will be unexpected that may shape the project as it moves along.

 Fieldwork in support of this project:

 Iceland, July 2016 (drive around the entire country's coast)